arnold2957/generate_music_based_emotion/README.md

 #### Data
 ##### 0.DEAM

 The [DEAM dataset](http://cvml.unige.ch/databases/DEAM/).
-Only including the mp3 audio files and the dynamic per-half-second annotations.
+Only including the MP3 audio files and the dynamic per-half-second annotations.

-It also have 2 folders, one called 'midi' is storing the midi format of mp3 files, which convert by the online converter [bearaudiotool](https://www.bearaudiotool.com/mp3-to-midi). one called 'wav'is stroing the 'wav' format of mp3 files which convert by FFmpeg.
+It also have 2 folders, one called 'MIDI' is storing the MIDI format of MP3 files, which convert by the online converter [bearaudiotool](https://www.bearaudiotool.com/MP3-to-MIDI). one called 'WAV'is stroing the 'WAV' format of MP3 files which convert by FFmpeg.

 ##### 1. 400-100 dataset